-This question is asked by many people, and the answer is yes, but usually in limited circumstances.
-Usually The IRS will not take a primary residence even if there is sufficient equity to pay the debt.
+This question is asked by many people, and the answer is yes they can but they only do it in limited circumstances.
+Usually, The IRS will not take a primary residence even if there is sufficient equity to pay the debt.

 If you have more assets than the tax debt but enter into a payment plan, the IRS will not take investment properties either as long as you are working towards paying the debt.